BuildOnViction/docs/docs/tomomaster/features.md

+Here are the pages and features available on TomoMaster.

 ## [Home](https://master.testnet.tomochain.com/)
 ### Network Status
 On TomoMaster, this area shows you what the current block is, the block time, how many blocks are in each epoch, and the next checkpoint (end of epoch).